BxNxM/rpitools/PROGRAMMERS_GUIDE.md

 echo -e "Hello world!"
 ```

-or some python script, or what are you want, it must have `+x` rights
+or some python script, or what are you want, it must have execute `+x` rights

-> NOTE: The rpienv search zone under `REPOROOT` folder
+> NOTE: The rpienv search zone is under `REPOROOT` folder

 #### The interpreter script